pyani-plus/pyani-plus/CONTRIBUTING.md

 ### Clone the repository

-If you are not in the `pyani-plus` development team, please fork this repository to your own GitHub account (you will need to create a GitHub account if you do not alread have one), and clone the repository from your own fork:
+If you are not in the `pyani-plus` development team, please fork this repository to your own GitHub account (you will need to create a GitHub account if you do not already have one), and clone the repository from your own fork:

 ```bash
 git clone git@github.com:<YOUR USERNAME>/pyani-plus.git